NCAS-CMS/um-training/practicals/source/post-processing.rst

 CF-compliant data in NetCDF format.
 You first need to set the environment to run ``cfa``: ::

- esPP001$ module load anaconda/2.2.0-python2 cf udunits
+ esPP001$ export PATH=/home/n02/n02/ajh/anaconda3/bin:$PATH
- esPP001$ module swap PrgEnv-cray PrgEnv-intel esPP001$ cfa -i -o ba799a.pc19880901_00.nc ba799a.pc19880901_00.pp
+ esPP001$ cfa -i -o ba799a.pc19880901_00.nc ba799a.pc19880901_00.pp

 Try viewing the NetCDF file with xconv.

-``cfdump`` is a tool to view CF fields.
+``cfa`` can also view CF fields.
 It can be run on PP or NetCDF files, to provide a text representation of the CF fields contained in the input files.
 Try it on a PP file and its NetCDF equivalent, e.g. ::

-  archer$ cfdump ba799a.pc19880901_00.pp | less
+  archer$ cfa -vm ba799a.pc19880901_00.pp | less
   Field: long_name:HEAVYSIDE FN ON P LEV/UV GRID (ncvar%UM_m01s30i301_vn1100)
   ---------------------------------------------------------------------------
   Data           : long_name:HEAVYSIDE FN ON P LEV/UV GRID(time(5), air_pressure(17), latitude(145), longitude(192))